cppitems/cppitems/items/001/item.md

 Note that this is a lightweight standalone tool, e.g., it does not try to compile the code.

 > Could clang-format also be used for refactoring tasks?
+> - refactoring C++ projects is a topic on its own and at least requires "full overview" of how a project and all involved resources are compiled
+> - clang-format is agnostic to the full project and performs formatting (no refactoring) on a single file basis.

 ### Linting
 To ensure a consistent coding style going further than bare-formatting, a 'linter' can be used.